The Worst Foods to Buy at Walmart

 Great Value Frosted Toaster Pastries, Cookies and Cream

 When sugar and high fructose corn syrup are high up on the ingredients list, you know you're in trouble.
-These pastries cost you 400 calories and nearly 40 grams of sugar in just one serving.
+These pastries cost you 200 calories apop and nearly 20 grams of sugar to boot.
 Skip!

 Great Value Four Cheese Complete Potatoes